wolfoxonly/dake/INSTALL.md

-Building Dealtoken
+Building DakeCoin
 20180212
 ================

-See doc/build-*.md for instructions on building the various elements of the Dealtoken Core reference implementation of Dealtoken.
+See doc/build-*.md for instructions on building the various elements of the DakeCoin Core reference implementation of DakeCoin.